jaeyoung0909/AI-vocabulary-book/System and Unit Test Report.md

 "As a user , I want a login system to get into the site to access the vocabulary book."

 #### scenario 1.
-1. connect AI vocabulary book website; click 'sign up'; type
+1. Connect AI vocabulary book website; click 'sign up'; type
 - name = "jae"
 - password = "jaejae1498"
 - password confirmation = "jaejae1498"